COMS-BC3997-SP23/website-19ewalker/updates/week-6.md

 ## Project Week 6

-This week, I wanted to continue some preprocessing by adding neighborhood information to each row in the database and doing some stats on those
+This week, I wanted to continue some preprocessing by adding neighborhood information to each row in the database and doing some stats on neighborhood/zip code data.
-+ zip code data.

 ### Adding Neighborhood Info
 First off, my existing database included zip code values, but I wanted to also add a column for neighborhood names in order to give users some more